 - Cut the potatoes thin along the length – almost same size as that of the gourd.

-- Let the seeds splutter and then add onions and garlic till they turn golden brown.
+- Let the seeds splutter and then add onions and garlic.
+Mix well and keep stirring till they turn golden brown.

-- After 5 mins add 3-4 spoons of water and let it cook on low heat for 10-15 mins till the vegetable is mashed/softened.
+- Let it cook on low heat for 10 mins till the vegetable is mashed/softened.
 Keep stirring in between.

 - Garnish with coriander leaves and serve with chapati, parantha, or rice.